A debit card lets you spend your own money everyday, online and overseas.

 When you open an Australian bank account, the bank will issue you a debit card to use as a way to access your money.
 You can use your debit card to get cash, make purchases and manage your money.
 The debit card is linked to your transaction account and the terms and conditions associated with your account explains how you can spend your money.

-Your debit card is linked to your everyday bank account and can be used to make withdrawals from ATMs and other means such as EFTPOS, PayWave or PayPass.
+Your debit card is linked to your everyday bank account and can be used to make withdrawals from ATMs, EFTPOS, payWave or PayPass.
 A debit card works similarly to a credit card, except that you’re using your own money instead of the banks' money, which means you don't need to worry about interest payments.

 It's a good way to take advantage of the accessibility of a credit card, without having to pay any interest on the amount spent, or worry about your credit rating.

 Can I choose my own PIN for my debit card?

 Yes, in fact, most banks recommend that you change your PIN regularly for security reasons.
 When you receive your debit card in the mail, your bank will provide you with a pre-selected PIN and instructions on how to change it.

 What bank accounts can I link to my debit card?

 You can link almost any everyday transaction account to a debit card.
 The account needs to have an Australian BSB and account number and the account must be in the same name as what's on the card.
 It can also be a joint account if desired.

 How do I get a debit card?

 To get a debit card you first need to open a transaction account.
-You can open a transaction account direct from our site, finder.com.au.
+You can open a transaction account directly from our site, finder.com.au.
 Once you've selected the transaction account, click 'go to site' to complete an application.
-A debit card is typically sent to your residential address within 2 weeks of completing the application.
+A debit card is typically sent to your residential address within two weeks of completing the application.

 Do you compare joint accounts?